zhangxi1997/JESRL-FER/README.md

 # JESRL-FER
-The code for the paper "Joint Expression Synthesis and Representation Learning for Facial Expression Recognition"
+The code for the IEEE TSCVT paper "Joint Expression Synthesis and Representation Learning for Facial Expression Recognition"

 ## Pre-requisites
  (1) Python 3.6.7.